- Benefits of Certification

-QAI has partnered with NSF International to provide a credible, verified and science-based gluten-free certification program and label consumers can trust.
+NSF International provides a credible, verified and science-based gluten-free certification program and label consumers can trust.
 This certification meets and exceeds FDA guidelines for gluten-free labeling and includes product testing to validate the accuracy of gluten-free product claims.

 We utilize sensitive testing procedures, a stringent auditing process, on-site annual inspections and an independent application review process to validate the accuracy of your gluten-free products and ensure the integrity of the gluten-free certification seal.